What is pre-trial detention?

 The maximum duration of pre-trial detention

-In criminal cases
+In misdemeanor cases

 In criminal cases, article 145-1 of the Code of Criminal Procedure provides for a period of 4 months of pre-trial detention that can be renewed twice.